frozeman/meteor-template-var/README.md

 ### From other templates

-If you want to set the TemplateVar of another template, than you're currently in you can use the `TemplateVar.getFrom` and `TemplateVar.setTo` method:
+If you want to set the TemplateVar of another template, than you can use `TemplateVar.getFrom` and `TemplateVar.setTo` method:

     // set a property in another template TemplateVar.setTo('div.elementInTheOtherTemplate', 'myProperty', 'myValue');